spraguejdev/visual-ecommerce/README.md

 # Project Name

 > This a project that is currently in progress.
-What you see here full-stack Server Side Rendered app that incorporates React, Redux, React Router, Webpack, Babel, Bootstrap, OAuth Authenication and ES6.
+What you see here full-stack Server Side Rendered app that incorporates React, Redux, React Router, Webpack, Babel, Bootstrap, OAuth authentication and ES6.

 > The end goal of the project is to give those with reading disabilities the oppurtunity to manage their e-commerce store in a visual manner, curing the need for accessability.